yoo2001818/query-planner/DESIGN.md

 ### Nested Join
 Nested join is slow, but it can handle all cases.

+## Subqueries
+Subqueries can be considered as a special type of join.

+If subquery is inside SELECT clause, it can be considered as a regular join.
+Otherwise, it can be joined, then removed right away - a 'temporary' column can be made.

 ## Aggregation
 Aggregation should be done in last level - since everything has to be read,